denissimon/SwiftEvents/README.md

 [![Swift](https://img.shields.io/badge/Swift-5-orange.svg?style=flat)](https://swift.org)
 [![Platform](https://img.shields.io/badge/platform-iOS%20%7C%20macOS%20%7C%20watchOS%20%7C%20tvOS%20%7C%20Linux-lightgrey.svg)](https://developer.apple.com/swift/)

-SwiftEvents is a lightweight library for creating and observing events.
+SwiftEvents is a lightweight library to write simple and elegant data binding and notifications code without overcomplicated dependencies.

 It includes:
-* `Observable<T>` for data binding that can be particularly used in MVVM.
+* `Observable<T>` - a type-safe class for data binding that can be particularly used in MVVM.
 Implemented using the Event class.
-* `Event<T>` for any pub/sub notifications, including one-to-many with multiple subsribers.
+* `Event<T>` - a type-safe class for any notifications, including one-to-many with multiple subsribers.

 SwiftEvents has a thread-safe version - `EventTS<T>` and `ObservableTS<T>` classes.
-This way, its properties and methods can be safely called by multiple threads at the same time.
+This way, all its properties and methods can be safely accessed by multiple threads at the same time.

-Another important feature is the automatic removal of subscribers/observers when they are deallocated.
+Another important feature is the automatic removal of subscribers/observers from Event/Observable when they are deallocated.

 Comprehensive [unit test](https://github.com/denissimon/SwiftEvents/blob/master/Tests/SwiftEventsTests) coverage.